Download PDF

 Monte Carlo

 The Monte Carlo Method is one approach to estimating the uncertainty in the simulated watershed response given the uncertainty in each of the model parameters.
-The Monte Carlo Method works by creating many alternative models of the watershed using an automated sampling procedure.
+Monte Carlo sampling is a statistical technique used in hydrology (and many other fields) to model and analyze the uncertainty and variability of complex systems.
+The Monte Carlo Method within HEC-HMS works using an automated sampling procedure.
 Each sample is created by sampling the model parameters according to their individual probability distribution.
 Each sample is simulated to obtain a watershed response corresponding to the sampled parameter values.
 All of the responses from all of the samples can be analyzed statistically to evaluate the uncertainty in the simulated watershed response.
-The program uses the Monte Carlo Method to perform the Uncertainty Analysis.